Healthy Homes Assessment Hawkes Bay

 Hawkes Bay Moisture Ingress & Drainage

-Keeping your rental property safe from the effects of moisture isn’t just a matter of the interior of the building; you have to make sure there is somewhere for surface, rain and underground water to flow, and to prevent it from getting inside.
-When it is damp and moisture, it is typically the concerns you don’t notice that could become a major issue, causing damages to your investment and harming the tenant’s well-being.
+Making sure your rental property is protected from water damage isn’t only about the interior of the building It’s about having to make sure there is somewhere for surface, rain or ground water and to prevent it from getting into the building.
+When it concerns damp and moisture it is typically those concerns that you aren’t aware of that could become a major issue, causing damage to your investment and harming the tenant’s well-being.

-Rental properties should have efficient drainage to remove floodwaters, surface water, and ground water.
-This includes an appropriate outfall or runoff.
-Making sure the water is able to go, and also that it isn’t allowed to remain beneath buildings is an essential part of maintaining your property’s dry.
+Rental properties should be equipped with effective drainage to remove rainwater, storm water and ground water, including an appropriate outfall or runoff.
+Making sure that water has a location to go and that it isn’t allowed to remain beneath structures is an crucial aspect of making sure your property is dry.

-Alongside a drainage system to avoid the ingress of moisture, if your rental has an enclosed gap between floorboards and the soil, a ground-water barrier should be put in place if it’s reasonably practicable to install it.
+In addition to the drainage system that will prevent moisture ingress, if your property has an enclosed space between your flooring and the ground, a ground moisture barrier must be constructed if it is reasonably practicable to install it.

-A ground moisture barrier is typically an insulating sheet of polythene laid over the ground, to block any moisture present in the ground from rising into the structure.
-It also helps to prevent moisture damage to the underfloor insulation.
+The ground-moisture barrier generally an insulating sheet of polythene laid over the ground to stop any moisture from the ground from accumulating into the home.
+It also assists in preventing moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection